connamulder/rock-image-few-shot-learning/02_construction-and-reasoning-of-PGKG/README.md

-# Construction and reasoning of the petrographic knowledge graph (PGKG)
+# Construction and Reasoning of the Petrographic Knowledge Graph (PGKG)
 This is the cypher scripts for construction and reasoning of the petrographic knowledge graph (PGKG).

 ## Preparation